yairEO/tagify/README.md

 remove             | A tag has been removed ([use `removeTag`](https://github.com/yairEO/tagify/issues/222) instead with *jQuery*) invalid            | A tag has been added but did not pass validation.
-See [event detail](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) input              | [Input](https://developer.mozilla.org/en-US/docs/Web/Events/input) event, when a tag is being typed/edited. `e.detail` exposes `value`, `inputElm` & `isValid` click              | Clicking a tag.
+See [event detail](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) input              | [Input](https://developer.mozilla.org/en-US/docs/Web/Events/input) event, when a tag is being typed/edited. `e.detail` exposes `value`, `inputElm` & `isValid` paste              | Text pasted (not while editing a tag).
+The pasted text might or might not have been converted into tags, depneding if `pasteAsTags` setting is set to `false` click              | Clicking a tag.
 Exposes the tag element, its index & data dblclick           | Double-clicking a tag keydown            | When Tagify input has focus and a key was pressed